grantsrb/cogmtc/README.md

         be used for the action layers.
 If False, the second h vector will be used for language and the first h for actions.
 Defaults to True
+    "stagger_preds": bool
+        if true, the language and action predictions are made from different LSTMs within the model if possible.
+The order is determined using `lstm_lang_first`
     "incl_lang_inpt": bool
         if true, the softmax or one-hot
-        encoding or h vector (depending on `langactn_inpt_type`) of the language output for the last timestep is included as input into the language and action lstms.
+        encoding or h vector (depending on `langactn_inpt_type`) of the language output for the current timestep is included as input into the action prediction.
 If false, the language output is not included.
+    "same_step_lang": bool
+        if true, the language prediction used as input to the action network comes from the same time step. i.e. the language prediction is made and directly feeds into the action prediction.
+Only applies if `incl_lang_inpt` is true.
     "lang_teacher_p": float [0,1]
         the probability of using teacher forcing on the language inputs. only applies if incl_lang_inpt is true